-- 1. Select .
-The system automatically switches to Fresh Air mode, turns on the A/C and turns off the ECON mode.
-(The A/C indicator will not come on.) - 2.
+- 1. Select The system automatically switches to Fresh Air mode and turns on the A/C. (The A/C indicator will not come on in U.S. vehicles.) - 2.
 Select - 3.
 Set the fan and temperature controls to maximum level.